Flanks365/CSAssignment2/ReadMe.txt

 4. once all files are compiled you can simply run the application by inputting java UploadServer in your command prompt.

-this should result in the console printing "listening on port 8082"
+this should result in the console printing "Waiting for connection on port 8082 to create thread"

 5. simply navigate to your browser and type in localhost/8082 and a simple HTML form will appear.

 FORM INSTRUCTIONS: